-CART - COMMUNICATION ACCESS REAL-TIME TRANSLATION - The immediate voice-to-text translation of the spoken word and environmental sounds, empowering consumers to decide for themselves what information is important to them.
-CART can be provided onsite or remotely via a shared webpage, to a large audience or a single viewer.
+CART CAPTIONING - The immediate voice-to-text translation of the spoken word including environmental sounds.
+We empower consumers to decide for themselves what information is important to them.
+CART can be provided onsite or remotely via a shared webpage for anonymity, to an entire audience displayed on a large screen and/or integrated into Power Point presentations.

 Captioning is used for many different reasons and supports various learning styles.
 It is a valuable tool for deaf or late-deafened individuals as well as language learners.
 Popular applications include: